Simon is a tall, English musician and writer who has an enviable collection of admirable hats. He resides in the fair city of Norwich.

 ‘The Garden Studio’ was recorded in July 2018 and features an eclectic mix of songs from the reflective to the tongue-in-cheek.

-Simon Tall has been featured on BBC Introducing and is always looking to gig.
+Simon Tall has been featured on BBC Introducing and is one of the regular hosts of the Music House sessions at Jurnets bar in Norwich.
+He is always looking to gig.
 Please get in touch if you wish to book him.

 All of his music is available for download and streaming on Bandcamp, iTunes, Apple Music, Spotify and elsewhere.
 Just search ‘Simon Tall’.